 Exotropia is a form of strabismus (eye misalignment) referring to eyes that turn outward.
 It is the opposite of crossed eyes, or esotropia.
 Exotropia may occur from time to time (intermittent exotropia) or may be constant, and is found in every age group [See figures 1 and 2].

 Exotropia may be congenital (present at birth) or acquired.
 The acquired forms of exotropia include intermittent exotropia, sensory exotropia, and consecutive exotropia (exotropia that develops after surgery to treat crossed eyes).

 Congenital or infantile exotropia is an outward turning of the eyes from birth or early infancy.
-Esotropia (in-crossing of the eyes) is much more common than exotropia in newborns.
-Constant exotropia in infants should be evaluated by a pediatric ophthalmologist to rule out associated medical conditions.
+Esotropia (in-crossing of the eyes) is much more common than exotropia in infants.
+Constant exotropia in an infant should be evaluated by a pediatric ophthalmologist to rule out associated medical conditions.

 More technical information on intermittent exotropia may be found on the EyeWiki Site.

-People with intermittent exotropia may experience that outward drift only occasionally, such as when they are very tired, feeling sick, or after drinking alcohol, despite their efforts to refocus.
+People with intermittent exotropia may experience the outward drift only occasionally, such as when they are very tired, feeling sick, or after drinking alcohol, despite their efforts to refocus.
 Children may squint one eye in bright sunlight, or may rub one of their eyes.
-Their vision may become blurry or they may experience double vision when their eyes are misaligned.
-Some patients say that they can feel that an eye is misaligned, even though they do not see anything unusual.
+Some people may describe that their vision becomes blurry or they may experience double vision when their eyes are misaligned.
+Some say that they can “feel” that an eye is misaligned, even though they do not see anything unusual.
 Others are unaware that an eye is turning unless it is mentioned by another person.

 Common sense approaches may help to control intermittent exotropia.
 For example, getting the recommended amount of sleep for age is important—many children don’t!
-Staying as healthy as possible will also help, feeling sick or having a fever may cause the intermittent exotropia to temporarily occur more frequently.
-See your ophthalmologist as often as recommended, in order to keep your child’s visual system fine-tuned with the appropriate glasses.
+Staying as healthy as possible may also help.
+Feeling sick or having a fever may cause the intermittent exotropia to temporarily occur more frequently.
+See your ophthalmologist as often as recommended, in order to keep the visual system fine-tuned with the appropriate glasses.
 Otherwise, the progression of intermittent exotropia is not something that we can predictably control.

 Normal visual activities have no effect on exotropia.
 However, for other health reasons, parents are encouraged to limit the time their children spend watching TV, playing video games, and sitting at their computers.
 Recently, 3-D technology has become more popular in the entertainment industry.
 In some cases, exposure to 3-D images may cause significant eye strain that may worsen the exotropia.
 For this reason, some manufactures of 3-D devices have advised that children under 6 years of age and those with known eye problems not be exposed to 3-D.

-Exotropia in an eye with very poor vision is called sensory exotropia.
-In this case, the eye with low vision is unable to work together with the other eye, and therefore, the poorly seeing eye may have a tendency to drift outward takes over.
+Exotropia in an eye with poor vision is called sensory exotropia.
+In this case, the eye with reduced vision is unable to work together with the other eye, and therefore, the poorly seeing eye may have a tendency to drift outward.
 Sensory exotropia may occur at any age.
 Of course, if the visual problem is treatable, it should be addressed as soon as possible.
 In cases of permanent visual loss, surgery to straighten the eye is often an option.

-Nonsurgical treatment may include glasses or eye exercises.
-Occasionally, patching therapy may be recommended.
+Non-surgical treatment may include glasses or eye exercises.
+In some instances, patching therapy may be recommended.
 If the eyes are misaligned more often than they are straight, surgery on the eye muscles may be recommended in order to realign the eyes.
 Your pediatric ophthalmologist will discuss the ideal timing of surgery for your situation.

 Criteria for surgery may vary somewhat, but generally surgery is indicated when the exotropia is frequently present, when the patient is experiencing significant symptoms (eyestrain, double vision, squinting), or when there is evidence that the patient is losing "binocular vision".
 Surgery may not be recommended if the exotropia is adequately controlled with glasses or other non-surgical methods.

 Binocular vision refers to the brain's ability to see objects with both eyes simultaneously.
 Among other benefits, binocular vision is necessary for normal depth perception, or "3-D vision".

-Age is not the main determining factor for exotropia surgery.
-The surgery is appropriate when exotropia is present for the majority of the time, at any age.
+Age is seldom the main determining factor for exotropia surgery.
+Surgery is appropriate when exotropia is present for the majority of the patient’s waking hours, regardless of age.

-In a small child, part-time patching of the preferred eye is useful, if the child has a preference for one eye over the other, or amblyopia.
+In a small child, part-time patching of the preferred eye is useful if the child has a preference for one eye over the other, or amblyopia.
 This helps to protect the vision in the non-preferred eye.
 Some have proposed the use of alternate day, alternate eye patching to help control exotropia.
 While this may lead to better control of the exotropia in some cases, it can not cure the problem.

-If a patient is nearsighted, keeping the glasses prescription up-to-date may help control the alignment.
+If a patient is nearsighted or has high astigmatism, keeping the glasses prescription up-to-date may help control the alignment.

-If the angle of the exotropia is small prisms may be used to relieve diplopia.
+If the angle of the exotropia is small, prisms may be used to relieve double vision, particularly in adults.

 Exercises have been proven to treat convergence insufficiency.
-Exercises have been suggested for treating some cases of intermittent exotropia, in this case the goal of eye exercises is to teach the patient to have improved control of the eye misalignment.
-This treatment does not make the eye misalignment go away; it only hopes to help it become less frequent.
+Exercises have been suggested for treating some cases of intermittent exotropia.
+In this case, the goal of eye exercises is to teach the patient to have improved control of the eye misalignment.
+This treatment does not make the eye misalignment go away; it may only help it become less frequent.
 Unfortunately, many patients who undergo this treatment will continue to decompensate, ultimately lose control of their eye misalignment, and require surgery.